 Part D Cost

 Unlike Medicare Part A and Part B, Part D does not have premiums set by the government, so costs can vary based on the plan you choose and where you live.
 Part D plans are sold by private insurance companies that can set their own prices.
-For 2020, the average nationwide monthly premium is $47.59, up from $32.50 in 2019.
+For 2021, the average nationwide monthly premium is $41.
 High-income earners may have to pay surcharges in addition to their monthly premium.